GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: Experimental Results

-The GMAI-MMBench benchmark is a comprehensive medical multimodal benchmark designed to evaluate models on a range of clinical visual question-answering (VQA) tasks.
-Table~\ref{clincial_VQA_results} presents the results of various LVLMs, including open-source LVLMs and commercial models, evaluated on the \textit{val} and \textit{test} sets across multiple clinical tasks.

-Notably, GMAI-VL excels in specific tasks such as abnormality recognition (73.78\%), biological variation recognition (63.06\%), and clinical disease diagnosis (66.67\%).
-These results demonstrates the model's strong ability in understanding and interpreting complex clinical images.
-In comparison to other models, GMAI-VL consistently achieves either the best or second-best performance across most tasks.
-For instance, it ranks first in 16 out of 20 categories, including key tasks such as AR (Attribute Recognition) and DD (Disease Diagnosis), where it achieved scores of 75.26\% and 67.14\%, respectively, suggesting GMAI-VL's strength in understanding medical scenarios.

-Overall, GMAI-VL establishes a new benchmark in various clinical VQA tasks, demonstrating its potential as a reliable and versatile tool in medical multimodal applications.
+The GMAI-MMBench benchmark is a comprehensive evaluation suite for medical multimodal models, focusing on clinical visual question-answering (VQA) tasks.
+Table~\ref{tab:gmai} presents the performance of various models on the \textit{val} and \textit{test} sets across a range of clinical tasks.
+Notably, (i) GMAI-VL excels in tasks such as abnormality recognition (73.78\%), biological variation recognition (63.06\%), and clinical disease diagnosis (66.67\%), demonstrating its strong ability to understand and interpret complex clinical images. (ii) Compared to other models, GMAI-VL consistently ranks first or second across most tasks, securing the top position in 16 out of 20 categories. (iii) Key tasks such as Attribute Recognition (AR) and Disease Diagnosis (DD) yield scores of 75.26\% and 67.14\%, respectively, highlighting GMAI-VL’s strength in medical scenario understanding. (iv) Overall, GMAI-VL sets a new benchmark in various clinical VQA tasks.